dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 <Lightbox src="/img/docs/collaborate/dbt-explorer/power-bi-final.png" width="80%" title="Drag the metric with the iFrame code into the HTML content widget in PowerBI.
 This should now display your data health tile."/>

+*Refer to [this tutorial](https://www.youtube.com/watch?v=SUm9Hnq8Th8) for additional info on embedding a website into your Power BI report.*

 </TabItem>

 <TabItem value="tableau" label="Tableau example">